kobkonuk/laptop1_dotfiles/README.md

 Check if you can even execute them. "chmod +x ~/.local/bin/walset" and "chmod +x ~/.local/bin/walset-backend" and run sudo if it asks for permission

-Modify the walset file, "~/.local/bin/walset", change "walset-backend" into "~/.local/bin/walset-backend"  <--- i dont know why it produces line.
-Damn you README.md but all of those things should be read and done
+Modify the walset file, "~/.local/bin/walset", change "walset-backend" into

+"~/.local/bin/walset-backend" basically clarify the full directory location

 Go into the hyprland.conf, change "bind = $mainMod, space, exec, walset" and instead of walset but "~/.local/bin/walset"